Basic Page Sidebar Menu Penn FRC

 Emergency backup care is provided in your home or in a child care center during unexpected or emergency situations that would normally prevent you from completing academic work or training.
 The program is administered by Care.com.
 To be eligible for backup care, you must first join the Family Resource Center, a staff person will notify you of your eligibility upon joining.

-The 2019-2020 Emergency Backup Care Program started July 1, 2019.
-This program has been generously funded by the Vice Provost for University Life, GAPSA, the Office of Biomedical Postdoctoral Programs, and the Office of the Vice Provost for Research, as well as the Family Resource Center.
+The 2020-2021 Emergency Backup Care Program started July 1, 2020.
+This program has been generously funded by the Office of the Provost, GAPSA, the Office of Biomedical Postdoctoral Programs, and the Office of the Vice Provost for Research, as well as the Family Resource Center.

 Your Co-pay Costs: